kubedb/docs/docs/guides/mongodb/clustering/sharding.md

 ## Deploy Sharded MongoDB Cluster

-To deploy a MongoDB Sharding, user have to specify `spec.replicaSet` option in `Mongodb` CRD.
+To deploy a MongoDB Sharding, user have to specify `spec.shardTopology` option in `Mongodb` CRD.

 The following is an example of a `Mongodb` object which creates MongoDB Sharding of three members.